joshbegley/nyt-latest/README.md

 `The 25-year-old is expected to make a full recovery, though the Dream did not provide a specific date for when she will return.`\
 https://nytimes.com/athletic/6494167/2025/07/14/atlanta-dream-rhyne-howard-knee-injury/

-**Trump Adds 17% Tariff to Mexican Tomatoes, Withdrawing From Three-Decade Pact**\
+**Another Casualty in the Tariffs Wars: The Always-in-Season Tomato**\
-`The tariffs will add to the price of a grocery store staple for many Americans, while funneling more business to domestic tomato growers, largely in Florida.`\
+`The Trump administration is adding a 17 percent tariff to a year-round grocery store staple, while funneling more business to domestic tomato growers, largely in Florida.`\
 https://nytimes.com/2025/07/14/business/economy/trump-tariff-mexican-tomatoes.html

 **Trump’s Fans Forgive Him Everything.
 Why Not Epstein?**\